aws/aws-cdk/packages/aws-cdk/README.md

-This will attempt to perform a faster, short-circuit deployment if possible (for example, if you only changed the code of a Lambda function in your CDK app, but nothing else in your CDK code), skipping CloudFormation, and updating the affected resources directly.
+This will attempt to perform a faster, short-circuit deployment if possible (for example, if you only changed the code of a Lambda function in your CDK app, but nothing else in your CDK code), skipping CloudFormation, and updating the affected resources directly;
+this includes changes to resources in nested stacks.
 If the tool detects that the change does not support hotswapping, it will fall back and perform a full CloudFormation deployment, exactly like `cdk deploy` does without the `--hotswap` flag.